romanutti/bloom-filter/README.md

 ### Configuration

-The application can be configured in the class *BloomFilter*.
+The application can be configured in the class *BloomFilterTest*.

 ### Run application